 In this study, it was unclear whether the pesticides detected in urine were from produce or other environmental exposures, such as living near a farm.

-Another study showed no adverse health effects in 350 infants born to women with higher urine pesticide levels during pregnancy, compared to mothers with lower pesticide levels (13).
+On the other hand, a 2013 study showed no negative health effects in 350 infants born to women with higher urine pesticide levels during pregnancy, compared with mothers with lower pesticide levels (

-One study showed 3% of Polish apples contained pesticide levels above the legal safety limit for pesticides on food (18).
+One study showed 3% of Polish apples contained pesticide levels above the legal safety limit for pesticides on food.
+However, the levels were not high enough to cause harm, even in children. (

-In particular, washing with tap water (even without special soaps or detergents) reduces pesticide levels by 60–70% (21).
+Another analysis found that washing with tap water (even without special soaps or detergents) reduces pesticide levels by 60–70% (

-Summary: Pesticide levels in conventional produce are almost always below their safety limits.
-They can be reduced further by rinsing and cooking food.
+Pesticide levels in conventional produce are almost always below their safety limits.
+They can be reduced further by cooking, processing, or peeling foods.

-Not surprisingly, organic produce has lower levels of synthetic pesticides.
-This translates into lower synthetic pesticide levels in the body (22).
+Not surprisingly, organic produce has lower levels of synthetic pesticides, which translates into lower synthetic pesticide levels in the body (

 However, organic produce contains higher levels of biopesticides.

-One study of olives and olive oils using organic pesticides found increased levels of the biopesticides rotenone, azadirachtin, pyrethrin and copper fungicides (24).
+One older study of olives and olive oils using organic pesticides found increased levels of the biopesticides rotenone, azadirachtin, pyrethrin, and copper fungicides (33).

 Some people argue that synthetic pesticides may be more harmful over time because they are designed to have a greater shelf life and may last longer in the body and environment.